Self-induced abortion: Rates

-As of 2019, an estimated 56 million abortions occurred worldwide, of which 25 million are considered by the WHO to be less safe or least safe.
+As of 2025, an estimated 73 million abortions occur worldwide each year, of which 45% are considered by the WHO to be less or least safe.
 Induced abortion is considered safe when WHO recommended methods are used by trained persons, less safe when only one of those two criteria is met, and least safe when neither is met.
 Self-induced abortions can be safe or unsafe depending on the methods used.

 It is difficult to measure the prevalence or rate of self-induced abortions.
 As of 2018, in the United States, the estimate was that one in 10 abortions is self-induced.
 While maternal morbidity and mortality from unsafe abortion has continued to increase due to population growth, in Latin America, from 2005 to 2012, there was a 31% decrease in the number of complications from unsafe abortion, from 7.7/1,000 to 5.3/1,000.
 Researchers believe that this may be due to the wide availability of misoprostol in Latin America.

 In late 2019, it was reported that rates of self-induced abortion in the United States were rising, partly due to fears that more conservative policies would limit access to clinical abortion, and partly due to the increased availability and convenience of telehealth medical supervision and prescriptions and mail-order drugs.
+Between December 2021/January 2022 and June/July 2023, before and after the May 2022 overturing of Roe v.
+Wade in Dobbs v.
+Jackson Women's Health Organization, reported rates of self-managed abortions in the US rose from 2.4% to 3.3%, adjusted for underreporting to 10.1%.

+Rates of self-induced abortion are higher among those who experience greater barriers to abortive care, "including people of color, people with lower incomes, and people who live in states that have restrictive abortion laws."
+Rates were found to have been particularly higher among non-Hispanic Black people vs people of other racial and ethnic groups, as well as higher among sexual and gender minorities vs heterosexual or cisgender people.
+One study found that 19% of transgender, nonbinary, and gender-expansive people who have ever been pregnant have attempted self-managed abortion.